Last updated March 7, 2022.

 Find a good clutter-busting system and stick with it — there are many to choose from.

-If you suspect that you have a hoarding disorder, help is available at the International OCD Foundation’s hoarding disorder website.
+If you suspect that you have a hoarding disorder, help is available at the International OCD Foundation’s hoarding disorder resources.